 The book explores the phenomenon of vocal, silent and motionless communication among animals.
 From crow talk to instant herd communication, William Long theorizes that animals are much more intelligent than we have ever considered.
 This book contains many examples of animal behavior that defy explanation.

-This is an amazing book for kids, but if your teens want a book about animals and how they feel emotions, one of my favorites is: When Elephants Weep: The Emotional Lives of Animals by Jeffrey Masson
+This is a fun book for kids, but if your teens want a book about animals and how they feel emotions, one of my favorites is: When Elephants Weep: The Emotional Lives of Animals by Jeffrey Masson

 Ant Cities by Arthur Dorros